syorn96/Lucky-Duck/README.md

 # Lucky-Duck
-### Test your luck with an original Lucky Duck Tarot Deck and a chance to receive a fortune!
+### Test your luck with an original Lucky Duck Tarot Deck for a chance to receive a fortune!

 #### Game Idea
 Players: Two.